Skip to content Skip to sidebar Skip to footer

 While not stain-proof, liquid spills bead up instead of instantly soaking in.
 This buys some much needed time to wipe them off.

-Furthermore, allergens are collected on the surface instead of penetrating the fabric, making cleaning a matter of vacuuming it.
+Another benefit is that allergens are collected on the surface instead of penetrating the fabric, making cleaning a breeze.
 Pesky dust mites can’t burrow in either.

 Olefin

-Rayon is the third most used fabric in the textile industry
+Rayon is the third most used fabric in the textile industry. upholstery fabric

 Image credit : Amazon

 These are the most common fabrics used for upholstery.
-Of course there are more, but for the sake of my tired fingers, we unfortunately can’t go over every type of fabric.
+There are more out there, but for the sake of my tired fingers, we can’t cover every type.

 How to clean upholstery fabric

 Enjoying a bowl of pasta when suddenly your upholstery is too?
-Not to worry, they can be cleaned.
+Don’t worry, it can be cleaned.

 Here’s how: